-After the pre-seminar, each peer-feedback group writes a summary and reflection (about 1 page) including the following:
+After the pre-seminar, each peer-feedback group writes a summary and reflection (about 1 page) about the project that you were assigned to give feedback on, including the following:

-- 1. Mention two things (at least) about the project that was particularly good/inspiring/creative. - 2.
-Suggest two things (at least) that could be improved in the project. - 3.
+- 1. Summarise in about 10 sentences your understanding of the project (rationale, aim, expected outcome). - 2.
+Mention two things (at least) about the project that was particularly good/inspiring/creative.
+Explain and motivate. - 3.
+Suggest two things (at least) that could be improved in the project.
+Explain and motivate. - 4.
 Mention two things (at least) that you will improve in your own project, as a result of what you learned from others during the pre-seminar.